-Technical Committee (TC) Smart Body Area Network (SmartBAN) Activity Report 2020
+Technical Committee (TC) Smart Body Area Network (SmartBAN) Activity Report 2021

 Chair: John Farserotu, CSEM

 As the use of wearables and connected body sensor devices grows rapidly in the Internet of Things (IoT), Wireless Body Area Networks (BAN) facilitate the sharing of data in environments such as smart homes, living environments, automotive and aerospace.

 In response to these and other requirements, our Smart BAN committee (TC SmartBAN) addresses the need for global standards to support the successful market roll-out of BAN technology.
-Working in co-operation with ETSI’s Smart Machine-to-Machine communications committee (TC SmartM2M), the primary goals of TC SmartBAN are the development and maintenance of ETSI standards and other deliverables to support the development and implementation of Smart BAN technologies (Wireless BAN, Personal BAN, Personal Networks, etc) in health, wellness, leisure, sport and other relevant domains.
+Working in co-operation with other ETSI committees including TC SmartM2M, ERM TG30 and ERM TGUWB, the primary goals of TC SmartBAN are the development and maintenance of ETSI standards and other deliverables to support the development and implementation of all Smart BAN technologies (including Wireless BAN, Personal BAN and Personal Networks) in health, wellness, leisure, sport, and other relevant domains.

-The committee serves as a focal point for the coordination of ETSI's activities in the Health ICT domain.
+TC SmartBAN serves as a focal point for the coordination of ETSI's activities in the Health ICT domain.
 It also represents ETSI external positions on Health ICT related issues including telemedicine.

 Future SmartBANs will exist within an IoT environment.
 Reflecting this, TC SmartBAN offers contributions to various bodies within ETSI, as well as external bodies including AIOTI (Alliance for the Internet of Things Innovation), IEC SyC AAL (Active Assisted Living), Bluetooth Special Interest Group (BT SIG), H2020 ACTIVAGE (Active & Healthy Ageing IoT based solutions and services) and the ITEA’s CareWare project.